lfunderburk/automate-tech-post/README.md

 This approach assumes you have a Hugging Face account, as well as read and write access tokens.
 Fine-tuning will require GPU and high RAM usage.

+This approach is using the synthetic data generated in step 1.

+You can find the relevant code for this approach under `notebooks/bloom_tuning.ipynb`.

 The steps are as follows:

 1. Download BLOOMZ-3B from Hugging Face via its model card `bigscience/bloomz-3b`.
 This is tokenizer for all of the BLOOM models.

-2. We thjen apply post processing on the 8-bit model to enable training, freeze layers, and cast the layer-norm in float32 for stability.
+2. We then apply post processing on the 8-bit model to enable training, freeze layers, and cast the layer-norm in float32 for stability.
 We cast output of the last layer in float32.

 3. Load a parameter efficient fine-tuning (PEFT) model and apply low-rank adapters (LoRA).

-4. Preprocess data via a prompt
+4. Preprocess synthetic data via a prompt

 ```
 def generate_prompt(summary: str, social_media_post: str) -> str: